Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Experiments

-\textbf{Deblurring Comparisons.} Apart from 4D reconstruction-based methods, we additionally compare with some state-of-the-art image~\cite{zamir2022restormer} and video~\cite{Pan_2023_CVPR,zhang2024blur} deblurring ones.
-As shown in \cref{tab:quant_deblur}, Deblur4DGS obtains better results than 4D reconstruction-based methods and comparable ones to the deblurring-specific (\ie, Restormer~\cite{zamir2022restormer}, DSTNet~\cite{Pan_2023_CVPR}, and BSSTNet~\cite{ zhang2024blur}) methods.
+\textbf{Deblurring.} Apart from 4D reconstruction-based methods, we compare with some state-of-the-art image and video deblurring ones.
+The results are in the \textit{Suppl}.
+Deblur4DGS obtains better results than 4D reconstruction-based methods and comparable ones to deblurring-specific ones.
 Compared with the former, Deblur4DGS better reconstructs the scene, thus performing better.
-Note that the latter ones are trained on large paired data in a fully supervised manner while Deblur4DGS is optimized only with the given blurry video in a self-supervised manner.
-Although the large data prior makes these methods perform better, Deblur4DGS is more convenient to use without paired data collection.
+Note that the latter ones are trained on large paired data in supervised manner while Deblur4DGS is optimized with the given blurry video in a self-supervised manner.
+Although the data prior makes them perform better, Deblur4DGS is more convenient to use.

-\textbf{Frame Interpolation Comparisons.} We compare Deblur4DGS with 4D reconstruction-based methods and some state-of-the-art supervised video frame interpolation ones (\ie, RIFE~\cite{huang2022real}, EMAVFI~\cite{zhang2023extracting}, and VIDUE~\cite{ shang2023joint}), as shown in \cref{tab:quant_fi}.
-Deform4DGS generally performs satisfactorily.
-Note that VIDUE~\cite{ shang2023joint} is specially designed and trained with large paired data in a supervised manner for joint deblurring and fame Interpolation, thus achieving better results. \textbf{Video Stabilization Comparisons.} The results are summarized in \cref{tab:quant_stab}.
-Benefiting from the better geometry reconstruction, Deblur4DGS achieves pleasant scores compared with both 2D video stabilization methods (\ie, MeshFlow~\cite{liu2016meshflow} and NNDVS~\cite{zhang2023minimum}) and 4D reconstruction-based ones, which further demonstrates its effectiveness.
+\textbf{Frame Interpolation.} We interpolate camera poses and timestamps to generate $\times16$ frame interpolation results.
+We compare with 4D reconstruction-based methods and some video frame interpolation ones (\ie, RIFE~\cite{huang2022real}, EMAVFI~\cite{zhang2023extracting}, and VIDUE~\cite{ shang2023joint}).
+The results are in the \textit{Suppl}.
+VIDUE is trained with large paired data in a supervised manner for joint deblurring and fame interpolation, thus achieving better results. \textbf{Video Stabilization.} We employ a Gaussian filter to smooth camera poses for video stabilization, following ~\cite{peng20243d}.
+The results are in the \textit{Suppl}.
+Deblur4DGS achieves pleasant scores compared with 2D video stabilization methods (\ie, MeshFlow~\cite{liu2016meshflow} and NNDVS~\cite{zhang2023minimum}) and 4D reconstruction-based ones, which benefits from better geometry reconstruction.